 Lisbon Airport: Lisbon’s Lisbon Humberto Delgado Airport lies just 9km north of the city centre.
 Most international flights operate out of Terminal 1 although low-cost carriers including easyJet and Ryanair use Terminal 2.

 Airport Transfers: There is an airport bus that runs between the airport terminals and both the city centre and the Cais do Sodré railway station.
 The journey only takes about 20 minutes.
-Taxis are widely available and excellent value private transfers can be arranged in advance.
+Taxis are widely available or private transfers can be arranged in advance.

-Lisbon Hotels: Some of the most exclusive properties are located in the Baixa and Alfama districts.
-Take a look at Booking.com for the latest deals on Lisbon hotels.
+Lisbon Hotels: Some of the most exclusive hotel properties are located in the Baixa and Alfama districts.

 Fado Houses: Fado Music and Dance is a popular homegrown genre of music performed in Lisbon by a soloist.
 There are Fado houses all over the city which tend to open earlier than other bars because they serve dinner.
 Two recommended Fado houses are Clube de Fado in Alfama and Senhor Vinho in Lapa.